influxdata/influxdb/iox_data_generator/README.md

 ```
 cargo build --release
-./target/release/influxdb_iox run query --server-id 1
+./target/release/influxdb_iox run database --server-id 1
 ```

 or:

 ```
-cargo run --release -- run query --server-id 1
+cargo run --release -- run database --server-id 1
 ```

-Server ID is the only required attribute for running IOx; see `influxdb_iox run query --help` for all the other configuration options for the server you may want to set for your experiment.
+Server ID is the only required attribute for running IOx; see `influxdb_iox run database --help` for all the other configuration options for the server you may want to set for your experiment.
 Note that the default HTTP API address is `127.0.0.1:8080` unless you set something different with `--api-bind` and the default gRPC address is `127.0.0.1:8082` unless you set something different using